MicrosoftDocs/power-automate-docs/articles/trigger-flow-teams-message.md

 ## Known issues and limitations

-You must create these flows within the default environment to ensure they get listed in Teams.
+You must create these flows within the default environment to ensure they get listed in Microsoft Teams.